cartant/rxjs-spy/docs/index.md

     Note that the changes will be seen by both current and future subscribers to the observable.

-    Undo the chage with an `undo` call:
+    Undo the change with an `undo` call:

         rxSpy.undo(3);